Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli.md

 ## Install the agent on the Gateway machine(s)

-For installing the agent, just follow the instruction provided by the Axway Central CLI to your Gateway environment.
+For installing the agent, just Copy the configuration files, public/private keys and the binaries as mentioned by the instruction provided by the Axway Central CLI to your Gateway environment.

 ## Start the agents